NO411/geometry/README.md

 - `ESC` interrupt drawing
 - `left mouse click` set first / second point of a line or the middle point or radius of a circle

+The cursor automatically connects to intersections, other points, lines, and circles.

 ## Installation
 ### Windows